freesurfer/fsdeepnet/docs/GETTING_STARTED.md

 ---

 Congratulations!
-You're now ready to use FreeSeg for medical image segmentation.
+You're now ready to use FreeSeg to train models for medical image segmentation.
 For more detailed information, refer to the other documentation files in the `docs/` directory.